 Eventually, Judah was allowed to return to Jerusalem and rebuild the destroyed city and Solomon’s Temple.
 Today, descendants of Israel bear the name “Jew”, because they descend from the southern tribe of Judah.
-Amazingly, Israel is the only nation on earth that inhabits the same land, has the same name, speaks the same language, and worships one God just as it did 3,000 years ago.
+Amazingly, Israel is the only nation on earth that inhabits the same land, has the same name, speaks the same language as it did 3,000 years ago.

 It was during the time of the exiles return to Jerusalem that Zechariah arrived on the scene.
 Zechariah, whose name means “God has remembered”, was not just a prophet for the people of Israel in the Old Testament.
 Zechariah’s prophecies are repeated in the New Testament 41 times.
 Indeed, Zechariah even foretells Christ’s coming with great accuracy.
 He speaks of Jesus coming in lowliness (6:12); the humanity of Christ (6:12, 13:7); His betrayal for 30 pieces of silver (11:12-13); the crucifixion of Jesus (by the "sword" of the Lord) (13:7); His priesthood (6:13) and kingship (6:13, 9:9, 14:9,16); the future return of Jesus Christ (14:4); His building the Lord's temple (6:12-13); the reign of King Jesus (9:10) the establishment of enduring peace and prosperity by Jesus Christ (3:10, 9:9-10).